stormpath/stormpath-documentation/source/auth_n.rst

 Step 2: Map the Google Directory as an Account Store for Your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done through the REST API, as described in :ref:`create-asm`.
+Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done as described in :ref:`create-asm`.

 Step 3: Access an Account with Google Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^